 Give a Mountain Fair vendor a break!
 Mountain Fair vendors have long days and need a break every now and then to take care of personal business.
 By being a Booth Sitter, you’ll be able to give a vendor the reprieve they need to enjoy the fair!

 The backstage security person/crew is responsible to making sure the right folks have access to the backstage area.
-This is a job for folks who are comfortable say no. Are your right for the job?
+This is a job for folks who are comfortable saying no. Are you right for the job?

 Sit in the shade and chat with happy fair goers as they arrive to and leave the Mountain Fair.
 Bike Valet’s assist Mountain Fair bike-goers with parking their bikes.
 The Bike Valet is run by Aloha Mountain Cyclery.